Forums

 Science Fiction

 Science Fiction (sometimes shortened to Sci-Fi or SF) is a genre of speculative fiction that typically deals with imaginative and futuristic concepts such as advanced science and technology, space exploration, time travel, parallel universes, extraterrestrial life, sentient artificial intelligence, cybernetics, certain forms of immortality (like mind uploading), and the singularity.
-Science fiction predicted several existing inventions, such as the atomic bomb, and robots, whose entirely match their fictional predecessors.
+Science fiction predicted several existing inventions, such as the atomic bomb, and robots, whose names entirely match their fictional predecessors.

 0